University of Florida College of Medicine-Jacksonville

 The University of Florida College of Medicine – Jacksonville is the largest of the three University of Florida Health Science Center Jacksonville colleges — medicine, nursing and pharmacy.
 The college's 16 clinical science departments house more than 440 faculty members and 380 residents and fellows.
 The college offers 34 accredited graduate medical education programs and 10 non-standard programs.

 The campus continues to develop and expand, as evidenced by the Breast Center, Cardiovascular Center, Neuroscience Institute, the Women's Health Center and the UF Proton Therapy Institute's proton beam cancer treatment facility.

 The UFCOM-J academic roots stem not only from medical education and patient care, but also from faculty-driven clinical research.
 The faculty physicians participate in advanced clinical trials to provide patients the latest in diagnostic, treatment, and rehabilitative services.
 The campus houses a state-of-the-art 16000 sqft research facility.

 History

 The UF College of Medicine – Jacksonville is located in Duval County, within the city of Jacksonville, Florida.
 The origins of the Health Science Center date back to 1870 with the opening of Florida's first non-military hospital, known then as Duval Hospital and Asylum, located on Jefferson St.

-TimelineUF Health Jacksonville.
-The history of UF Health Jacksonville; retrieved February 11, 2014.